yuvalTrip/ImageProcessing.T.N.1/README.md

 The system used to run the task was Windows 10 PC, using PyCharm on python 3.8.

-The files appeared are:
-* Readme.md
-* *.jpg, *.png - all test images used
-* ex1_main - the main class provided us
-* ex1_utils - the functions that have been implemented as requested
-* gamma.py - the gamma correction function was implemented
-* gitignore - files to be ignored by the github, irrelevant to project
-* Ex1.pdf - The pdf file of the assignment

 The functions implemented in the assignment:

 * myID() - defines my ID number